Kaappaan

 The film was released theatrically on 20 September 2019 and received mixed reviews from critics.
-Despite this, it was a commercial success, grossing 100 crore at the box office.
+The film grossed ₹100 crore at the box office.
 It was the final directorial work of K. V. Anand, before his death on 30 April 2021.

 Plot

-The terrorists attempt to assassinate the PM, Chandrakanth Varma, in New Delhi.
-The event security services learn about this, and the attack is started when the PM arrives.
-The PM is saved and sent to his office.
-The Government thwarts the attempt with NSG operations on Varma's direct orders.
-Unfortunately, the Union Minister for Communications, Vasudev is killed as collateral damage, whose deceased's daughter is Anjali, the PM's junior office secretary.
+Terrorists tried to kill the Prime Minister of India, Chandrakanth Varma, in New Delhi, but security services were able to stop the attack, save the PM, and send him to his office.
+The government used NSG operations to prevent the assassination.
+However, the Minister for Communications, Vasudev, was killed as collateral damage, and his daughter Anjali is the PM's junior office secretary.

-In Thanjavur, Kathiravan "Kathir", is an organic farmer who also moonlights as a special agent working for the country's military intelligence.
-The captured terrorist reveals another plot to assassinate the PM during his visit to London.
-The SPG seek Kathir's help to protect the PM in London, and Kathir is able to identify and shoot the suspect.
-Anjali mistakes Kathir for the assassin and tails him, but he tricks her into getting drunk and shakes her off.
-Varma then leaves for India, only to find that the Indian soldiers in Kashmir were killed by the Pakistani army.
-Rajan Mahadev is a business tycoon and public figure, who meets with Varma and secretly discusses about methods of retaliation.
+Kathiravan "Kathir" is an organic farmer in Thanjavur who secretly works for the country's military intelligence.
+The SPG asks him to help protect the PM during his visit to London after a captured terrorist reveals a plot to assassinate him.
+Kathir identifies and shoots the suspect.
+Anjali, who mistakes Kathir for the assassin, tries to follow him, but he tricks her into getting drunk and loses her.
+Varma goes to India and discovers that the Pakistan army killed the Indian soldiers in Kashmir.
+Rajan Mahadev, a business tycoon and a public figure, meets Varma to discuss ways of retaliation.

-While celebrating Kathir's coworker and friend, Joseph and his wife Priya's wedding anniversary, Joseph gets a murder threat, and his pet cat is fatally shot.
-Kathir and Joseph track the mysterious caller, but he diverts them with a mini bomb blast and escapes.
-Meanwhile, Varma leaves for Kashmir to address the public.
-A mysterious caller tampers with the SPG's communication system and points to a bomb on the stage where Varma is present.
-Kathir locates the explosive and throws it away without any casualties.
-Varma is moved to his convoy, but the caller uses this scuffle to detonate yet another bomb planted in Varma's car, killing him instantly.
-Aftermath of Varma's untimely demise, there is a power struggle for the successor to the PM's position.
-Varma's advisor chooses Varma's son, Abhishek "Abhi" Chandrakanth Varma, to be the next PM to avoid a political split.
+Joseph, Kathir's co-worker and friend, gets a death threat during Joseph and Priya's wedding anniversary celebration.
+Suddenly, a sniper kills his pet cat.
+Kathir and Joseph try to track the killer, but he diverts them by murdering the sniper with a small bomb blast and escapes.
+Varma goes to Kashmir to speak to the public, but a mysterious caller interferes with the communication system of the SPG and alerts them to a bomb on the stage where Varma is speaking.
+Kathir discovers the bomb and throws it away.
+However, the caller uses the distraction to detonate another bomb in Varma's car, killing him.
+After Varma's death, there is a struggle for the position of the next PM, but Varma's advisor chooses his son, Abhi, to prevent a political divide.